 19 of 34

 Just off the King's Road in Chelsea, the National Army Museum has a popular indoor play area called Kid's Zone.
-When you arrive, book a play session for a small charge (still free for under 1s.)
+When you arrive, book a play session for a small charge (it's still free for under 1s.)
 The earlier times are always popular so after lunch is a good time to visit.
 This indoor play space is for under 10s and includes a climbing upper level, spiral slide, rocking horses, a play kitchen and soft play for under 2s.

 The museum itself has lots of interactive ideas to help young visitors learn while exploring.